Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: Conclusions

 It is important to note several caveats.
 In this work we used the low scale effective NJL model input for the numerical computations.
 Thus, QCD evolution of these DiFFs~\cite{Ceccopieri:2007ip} needs to be performed before comparing with the experiment.
-We roughly modeled the impact of QCD evolution by employing the $(1-z)^4$ ansatz for the input SFs to mimic the effects of evolution by shifting them to lower $z$ region.
+We roughly modeled the impact of QCD evolution by employing the $(1-z)^4$ ansatz for the input SFs to mimic the effects of evolution by shifting them to a lower $z$ region.
 Nevertheless, a proper evolution of the results will be performed in our future work, as done previously for the unpolarized DiFFs in Ref.~\cite{Matevosyan:2013aka}.
 Another significant omission is the production of kaons and the vector mesons, as well as the strong decays of the vector resonances.
 The rich structure of the invariant mass dependence of the unpolarized DiFF is generated by the decays of these resonances, as shown both in MC simulations~\cite{Bacchetta:2006un,Matevosyan:2013aka} and the recent BELLE results~\cite{Seidl:2017qhp}.
 Consequently, any possible two-hadron interference effects between the decay products of the resonances, conventionally attributed to the generation of the IFF (see, e.g.~\cite{Bacchetta:2006un}), were also omitted.

-In summary, in the series of work including Ref.~\cite{Matevosyan:2017alv} and this manuscript, we successfully calculated all four leading twist DiFFs for pion pairs within the quark-jet hadronization framework.
-We made several important observations, most notably the discrepancy between the definitions of the IFFs entering in SIDIS and $e^+e^-$ cross sections.
-Our model estimates showed a potentially significant discrepancy between the two quantities, prompting further detailed investigation of this problem in the context of phenomenological extraction of the transversity PDF.
+In summary, in the series of works including Ref.~\cite{Matevosyan:2017alv} and this manuscript, we successfully calculated all four leading-twist DiFFs for pion pairs within the quark-jet hadronization framework.
+We made several important observations, most notably about the relative sizes of the various DiFFs and their generation mechanisms.
 Future work will be aimed at refining the model, by including, for example, several hadron production, strong decay channels and QCD evolution.